-- i.
+- b.
+Prior Learning Experience: A school may award credit based on an assessment of an incoming student's prior learning experience acquired outside of formal instructional or educational settings provided that the school: - i.
 Has appropriate written criteria used to evaluate prior learning equivalency; - ii.
 Only awards credit for documented equivalent prior learning experience gained through settings such service in the armed forces, employment and on-the-job training, apprenticeships, or other similar learning sources; and - iii.
 Limits the award of credit for prior learning experience to no more than 50% of the total number of clock or credit hours required to complete a program. - c.
 Allowance: Regardless of the acceptance of transfer credit or the award of credit for prior learning experience, minimally: - 25% of the credits required for non-degree and undergraduate degree programs must be earned from the school awarding the credential, with the exception of an approved teachout plan or agreement and - ii.
 50% of the credits required for a graduate degree program must be earned from the school awarding the degree.